Join other 4thWay HNW investors: harness your combined power for an even better deal

 Looking back a few years, its abridged accounts indicate it perhaps made a five-figure loss in 2019 and six-figure losses in 2020 and 2021.

 After that, I previously wrote that I expected its losses to grow for several years as it scales up its business.
-While the information in its brief accounts is sparse, I think it most likely made a seven-figure loss in 2022.
+While the information in its brief accounts is sparse, I think it most likely made seven-figure losses in 2022 and 2023.
+Best guess, on limited information, is that it's spending more heavily to grow more quickly.

 Its owners appear to have already injected enough money into the business to work on the growth it needs for another year or two.

-CapitalRise* is not profitable and its unaudited accounts show losses of between £1.1 million and £1.5 million every year from 2019 to 2022 (with its financial year ending in June of each year).
+Prior to this, its unaudited accounts showed losses of between £1.1 million and £1.5 million every financial year from 2019 to 2022.

 CapitalStackers | profitable

-CapitalStackers* has been profitable since around 2017 up to its latest reported year end of September 2022.
-From the limited information in its unaudited accounts, I estimate its profits are very small, but the stability of its profits counts for a lot.
+CapitalStackers* has been profitable since around 2017 up to its latest reported year end of September 2023.
+From the limited information in its unaudited accounts, I estimate its profits are very small, but the stability of its profits of six or seven years counts for a lot!

 Crowd2Fund | not profitable

-Crowd2Fund hasn't made a profit yet.
-It's made losses of around £800,000 to £1 million in each of the past four years to April 2022.
+Crowd2Fund has made losses of around £800,000 to £1 million in each of the past five years to April 2023.
+Total losses have built up to a total of around £7 million.

-Crowd2Fund's past three company accounts have been independently audited.
+Crowd2Fund's past four company accounts have been independently audited.
 Its auditor is Shipleys LLC, who we are not familiar with.

 CrowdProperty | profitable